Active Campaigns & Calls To Action: North Hudson Sewerage Authority CSO draft permits. Comments due by May 15. Get Involved! Make a Difference!

-Sewage-Free Streets and Rivers is a New Jersey campaign working with community and statewide organizations advocating for solutions to sewer overflows into rivers and dirty wastewater flooding into streets and homes.
+Sewage-Free Streets and Rivers works with NJ community and statewide organizations to advocate for solutions to sewage overflows into rivers and dirty wastewater flooding into streets and homes.

-Join the Sewage-Free Streets and Rivers campaign and ensure infrastructure changes to your municipality’s combined sewer system are cost-effective and provide the most benefit to your community.
+Join the Sewage-Free Streets and Rivers campaign and ensure infrastructure changes to your municipality’s combined sewer system are effective, affordable, equitable and provide the greatest benefit to your community.

-New Jersey Department of Environmental Protection (NJDEP) is releasing the long-awaited draft combined sewer overflow permits for the 21 impacted communities this year!
+New Jersey Department of Environmental Protection (NJDEP) has released 5 of 7 regional and long-awaited draft combined sewer overflow permits for the 21 impacted communities this year!
 This is the public’s chance to give input on the plans to reduce sewage overflows into local water bodies and sewage back-ups into streets and homes.
 The final plans will impact your community for many years to come.

 What can you do?